steiflab/Ouroboros/OuriGAMi/OuriGAMi_LM.md

 files$genes <- gene_set_mat$gene_sets
 ```

-## GAM paramters
+## LM paramters

-GAM parameters can be specified below.
-The main parameter is k which
+Parameters for the linear model can be specified below.
+The main parameter is the reference_exp.
-controls the smoothness or waviness of the model.
-The family function
-should be set to gaussian() for log normalized or gene scores and nb()
-(negative binomial) should be used for raw counts.

 ``` r
 threads=23
 BIN_SIZE <- 30